Call of Duty: Modern Warfare 2: Gameplay

 Multiplayer mode allows players to compete against each other in team-based and deathmatch-based game types on various maps.
 Each game type has an objective that requires unique strategies to complete.
 If the player kills three or more players in a row without dying, they achieve a "killstreak", which gives the player a tactical advantage during a match.
-These include a Predator missile, a sentry gun, and a "tactical nuke".
+These include a Predator missile, a sentry gun, and a tactical nuke.
 Alternatively, if the player dies several times without a kill, they will be rewarded with a "deathstreak" bonus, which evens the match for the player.
 A match ends when either a team or player has reached a predefined number of points, or the allotted time expires in which case the team or player with the most points wins.
 The player's performance in multiplayer is tracked with experience points, which can be earned by killing opposing players, completing objectives, or by completing a match.
 As the player gains experience, they advance in level, unlocking new weapons.
 The player will also unlock perks, which modify gameplay elements such as unlimited sprint and increased bullet damage.

 Plot

-Characters and setting

-During the single-player campaign, the player controls five different characters from a first-person perspective.
-The player primarily controls Sergeant Gary "Roach" Sanderson, a British member of an international special forces unit named Task Force 141.
-In addition to Roach, the player will also assume control of Private First Class Joseph Allen (Troy Baker) and Private James Ramirez of the U.S. Army's 1st Battalion/75th Ranger Regiment.
-The now Captain John "Soap" MacTavish (Kevin McKidd) serves as a senior member of Task Force 141, acting as Roach's superior officer and becomes the playable character in the final three missions of the game.
-Lastly, the player briefly assumes the role of an astronaut stationed on the International Space Station during the height of the war between the United States and Russia.

-The game's non-playable characters (NPCs) feature prominently in the story: For Task Force 141, Lieutenant Simon "Ghost" Riley (Craig Fairbrass), who conceals his face with a skull print balaclava serves as Soap's second in command.
-For the United States Army Rangers, Sergeant Foley (Keith David), along with his subordinate, Corporal Dunn (Barry Pepper), is initially Joseph Allen's squad leader, and becomes James Ramirez's squad leader later in the story.
-Lieutenant General Shepherd (Lance Henriksen) is the commander of the United States Army Rangers and Task Force 141.
-Other supporting characters returning from Call of Duty 4 include Captain John Price (Billy Murray), MacTavish's former commanding officer in the British Special Air Service who was imprisoned in Russia, and Russian informant turned mercenary pilot "Nikolai" (Sven Holmberg).